OMT 2021 Professional Development Workshops and Social Events

 Finally, make sure not to miss our major OMT events:

-- OMT Distinguished Scholar Breakfast (Monday, from 8:00 am to 9:30am) to hear words of wisdom from our Distinguished Scholar, Professor Ann Langley.
+- OMT Distinguished Scholar Breakfast (Monday, August 2) to hear words of wisdom from our Distinguished Scholar, Professor Paul Adler.

-Please come and join us at one or all of these events (just be sure to pre-register for those sessions that require it for logistical reasons).
+Please come and join us at one or all of these events.
+(Just be sure to pre-register for those sessions which require it for logistical reasons.)
 Even if you are not (yet) a member of OMT—all are welcome.

-We look forward to welcoming you to OMT, the place to be, in Vancouver.
+We look forward to welcoming you to OMT, still the place to be in 2021… even in cyberspace!